Fantasy-Boss/9anime-Automated-Downloader/ReadMe.md

 This script is dedicated to those anime suckers out there. **Long Live Anime.**

-Any kind of feedback would be helpful.
+I don't really use python that much.
+This is my first python program.
+So any kind of feedback would be helpful.
 Post any Issues or Suggestions [here](https://github.com/Fantasy-Boss/9anime-Automated-Downloader/issues/new).

 If you want to support me then you can **[Buy me a coffee](https://www.buymeacoffee.com/FantasyBoss)**.
 &nbsp;